Deadlines

 Public transport in Budapest is provided by Budapest Transport Ltd. (known to all Hungarians simply as BKV).
 Budapest has an efficient public transport network.
 In general the buses, trams and trolleybuses operate between 4.30 AM and 11 PM.
 All-night bus service operate on the major thoroughfares in the city (night bus timetables are posted at stops and in most metro stations).
 The three metro lines intersect at Deák Square in the centre of the town.
 Metros run at 2-15 minutes intervals from about 4.30 AM to 11.15 PM.
 There are also five suburban railway lines (HÉV) serving the outskirts of the city.
 For maps, timetables, ticket and pass information etc. see the home page of the BKV Ltd. (Budapest Transport Ltd.)

-(click the picture to view in large)
+Metro and tram lines of Budapest (click the picture to view in large) |

-(click the picture to view in large)
+All public transportation lines of Budapest (click the picture to view in large) |

 Shopping in Budapest (opening hours)